Country selection

 As stated in the BioequivTrial (which amends Appendix I of the ClinDrugTrialGCP), the sponsor is responsible for assigning a monitor to assist in maintaining a quality assurance (QA) system with written standard operating procedures (SOPs) that ensure trials are conducted and data are generated, recorded, and reported in compliance with the protocol.
 In addition, the quality management system applied in clinical trials must meet International Organization for Standardization (ISO) 9001-equivalent standards or higher.

 Per the BioequivTrial, the principal investigator (PI) is responsible for ensuring the accuracy, truthfulness, confidentiality, integrity, and verifiability of the research data.
-Correction of data must be in accordance with applicable regulations: without deleting the original data, the assigned researcher must name, sign for confirmation, and specify the date of correction.
+Correction of data must be in accordance with applicable regulations, which indicate that the original data should not be deleted, and the assigned researcher must record their name, sign for confirmation, and specify the date of correction.
 The lead investigator must submit an encrypted list of trial participants to the regulatory agency after the clinical trial ends.
 The retention and submission of the list of participants after decryption must be kept secret.

 The trials should be conducted in compliance with good clinical practice (GCP) principles and standards outlined in the ClinDrugTrialGCP and the BioequivTrial Appendix, which are based on the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (VNM-5) and the World Health Organization’s (WHO) Guidelines for Good Clinical Practice for Trials on Pharmaceutical Products (Please refer to Annex 3 of The Use of Essential Drugs: Sixth Report of the WHO Expert Committee for these guidelines (VNM-10)).